-I’m a recent mathematics PhD graduate living in Tel Aviv.
-I’m learning Data Science by taking online courses, reading as many books and resources as I can, and devoting my time to my own projects.
-I’m particularly interested in elections and electoral systems and have been spending a lot of time lately developing a data-driven model for predicting and studying Australian parliamentary elections.
+I’m a data scientist and mathematics PhD living in Tel Aviv.
+At work, I spend my time developing models and designing algorithms for understanding, productising and extracting insights from vast data sources.
+Personally, I’m particularly interested in elections and electoral systems and the mathematics and data behind them.
 I’m also a keen runner, amateur photographer, and I love to listen and make music, read and write, and travel the world.
 I’m also an Apple tragic.

 What hardware do you use?

 My computer at the moment is a 13” MacBook Pro with Retina Display.
 I have the model with the maxed out stats.
 In the past few years I’ve owned four different Mac laptops and this is the one I’ve settled on as the best.
 The only drawback is its battery life is not quite as good as the Air, and it tends to run a little hot.
 I also have a Mac Mini that I use as a media server.
 I have an iPhone 7 which is far and away the best phone I’ve ever owned.
 An iPod Pro 12.9” gets used when I’m making and recording music, or for reading articles in bed.
 I listen to music through a pair of Jabra Move Wireless bluetooth headphones, which sound great and are very reliable (I’m excited about Apple AirPods).
 This year I bought a fantastic new stereo with Wharfedale speakers so I’m listening to a lot more music.

 To record music, I use Shure SM58 and 57 microphones, a Yamaha P45 digital piano, a Behringer UR-22 audio interface and some cheap but decent Samson BT3 studio monitors.
 It’s a basic setup but it works for the basic stuff I do.